mendix/RestServices/README.md

 Name | (required) | Public name of this service.
 The endpoint of the service will be *&lt;app-url&gt;/rest/&lt;name&gt;*.
 Example: `Tasks`
 Description | (optional) | Description of this services.
 Will be part of the generated meta data Source Entity | (required) | The entity in the data model that should be published.
 Should be persistable.
 Example: `MyModule.Task`
-Source Key Attribute | (required) | Attribute that uniquly identies an object and which will be used as external reference to this object.
+Source Key Attribute | (required) | Attribute that uniquely identifies an object and which will be used as external reference to this object.
 The attribute should not change over time.
 Example: `TaskID`
 Source Constraint | (optional) | XPath constraint that limits which objects are readable / writable through this service.
 It is possible to use the `'[%Current_User%]'` token inside this constraint, unless the *Enable Change Tracking* flag is set.
 Example: `[Finished = false() and MyModule.Task_Owner = '[%Current_User%]']`
 Required Role | `*` | Set this property to indicate that authentication is required to use this service.
 Exactly one project wide role can be specified.
 If set, the consumer is required to authenticate using Basic Authentication if the consumer doesn't have a normal Mendix client session.
 Use `*` to make the service world readable / writable.
 On Publish Microflow | (optional) | Microflow that transforms a *source object* into some transient object which (the *view*).
 This view will be serialized into JSON/HTML/XML when data is requested from the service.
 The speed of this microflow primarily determines the speed of the service as a whole.